help desk software

 Fundamental Rights of Membership

-Suspension of Services or Revocation of Memberships – Subsequent Information
+Suspension of Services or Revocation of Membership

-Members of the Credit Union and members of the publish who do not comply with any DCCU policies regarding access to DCCU facilities or who, in DCCU’s sole discretion, have behaved in a belligerent, threatening, abusive, vulgar, illegal, or otherwise disruptive or inappropriate many toward DCCU staff, management, volunteers, or other members may be barred from entering DCCU facilities, grounds, and parking areas at the discretion of management.
-Such behavior may be in person, on the telephone, through other electronic communication methods, or in writing.
-If necessary, DCCU will take legal action to constrain access to facilities, grounds, and parking areas.
-Decisions to prohibit access to facilities and/or close accounts based on member behavior will be made on an individual basis by appropriate management personnel.
-Any member prohibited from accessing DCCU facilities will be notified orally if circumstances require and where feasible, in writing.
-The ban will be effective immediately and until the member has been reinstated at the discretion of management (see Conditions for Reinstatement).
+2. Suspension of Access to Facilities: DCCU reserves the right to implement policies restricting specified member behavior within any Credit Union facility or in connection with communications with Credit Union staff.
+Members of the Credit Union and anyone from the public who do not comply with any DCCU policies regarding access to DCCU facilities or who, in DCCU's sole discretion, have behaved in a manner deemed inappropriate or disruptive towards DCCU staff, volunteers, or other members may be barred from entering DCCU facilities, grounds, and parking areas.
+Such behavior may occur in person, on the telephone, through other electronic communication methods, or in writing.
+In the event of any such misbehavior, DCCU will take legal action to restrict a member’s access to facilities grounds, and parking areas.
+Decisions to prohibit access to facilities based on member misbehavior will be made on an individual basis by the appropriate management personnel.
+Any member prohibited from accessing DCCU facilities will be notified orally if circumstances require, and, - where feasible, will be notified in writing.
+The ban will be effective immediately and continue until the member has been reinstated at the discretion of management (see Conditions for Reinstatement).

-The Board of Directors may expel from the credit union any member who: (i) has not carried out his/her obligations to the credit union; (ii) has been convicted of a criminal offense; (iii) neglects or refuses to comply with the provisions for the Virginia Credit Union Act or DCCU’s Bylaws; (iv) neglects to pay his/her debts, or otherwise causes financial loss to the credit union; or (v) has deceived the credit union with regard to the use of borrowed money.
-However, no member shall be so expelled until he/she has been informed in writing of the charges against him/her, and an opportunity has been given to him/her, after reasonable notice, to be heard.
-Amounts due to an expelled member, less amounts due to him/her, shall be paid to him/her within 60 days after expulsion, but so long as he/she is liable to this credit union as borrower, co-maker, endorser, guarantor, or otherwise, only the amount in excess of such liability shall be paid to him/her without the written approval of the administrators of this policy, a member of the Senior Management team, or the Board of Directors.
-Expulsion from membership shall not operate to relive a member from his/her liability to the credit union.
-Any expelled member loses all privileges, including the right to hold a share, vote in credit union elections, and attend the annual meeting of members.
+The Board of Directors may expel from the Credit Union any member who: (i) has not carried out his/her obligations to the credit union; (ii) has been convicted of a criminal offense; (iii) neglects or refuses to comply with the provisions for the Virginia Credit Union Act or DCCU's Bylaws; (iv) neglects to pay his/her debts, or otherwise causes financial loss to the credit union; or (v) has deceived the credit union with regard to the use of borrowed money.
+However, no member shall be so expelled until he/she has been informed in writing of the charges against him/her, and an opportunity has been granted to provide a response in writing to the Board of Directors.

 Marijuana Related Business

-At the time of the account opening and for the entirety of a member relationship, the member guarantees that s/he is not operating, benefitting from, or transacting form a marijuana related business (MRB).
+At the time of the account opening and for the entirety of a member relationship, the member guarantees that s/he is not operating, benefitting from, or transacting on behalf of a marijuana related business (MRB).
 An MRB is defined as any business that grows, produces, distributes, transports, imports, or sells marijuana or marijuana derivatives.
 Marijuana is defined as cannabis possessing greater than 0.3% tetrahydrocannabinol (THC).
 This does not include cannabis possessing less than 0.3% THC.
 While possession of marijuana under the statutory limit is decriminalized in Virginia, the sale, distribution, and cultivation of marijuana is federally illegal under the Controlled Substances Act.

-Requests for Suspension or Expulsion
+Requests for Suspension

 • Acceptable format and content for requests